hpfem/hermes/doc/src/hermes2d/tutorial-2.rst

 Electrostatic Micromotor Problem (10)
 -------------------------------------

 **Git reference:** Tutorial example `10-adapt <http://git.hpfem.org/hermes.git/tree/HEAD:/hermes2d/tutorial/10-adapt>`_.
+Long version: `10-adapt-long <http://git.hpfem.org/hermes.git/tree/HEAD:/hermes2d/tutorial/10-adapt-long>`_.

-Let us demonstrate the use of adaptive h-FEM and hp-FEM on a linear elliptic problem concerned with the calculation of the electrostatic potential in the vicinity of the electrodes of an electrostatic micromotor.
-This is a MEMS device free of any coils, and thus resistive to strong electromagnetic waves (as opposed to classical electromotors).
+Let us demonstrate the use of adaptive h-FEM and hp-FEM on a linear elliptic problem describing an electrostatic micromotor.
+This is a MEMS device free of any coils, and thus (as opposed to classical electromotors) resistive to strong electromagnetic waves.

-The following figure shows one half of the domain $\Omega$ (dimensions need to be scaled with $10^{-5}$ and are in meters):
+The following figure shows a symmetric half of the domain $\Omega$ (dimensions need to be scaled with $10^{-5}$ and are in meters):

 .. image:: img/tutorial-10/micromotor.png